Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Public school teacher.

 Platform: Supports amending the constitution to change campaign finance laws.
-Supports medicare for all.
-Supports abolishing ICE and limiting border patrol at least 10 miles from the border.
+Supports Medicare for All.
+Supports abolishing ICE and limiting border patrol operations to a maximum of 10 miles from the border.
 Abolish the death penalty.

 For more information go to Ryan’s campaign page.